Desno365/Desno365.github.io/minecraft/portal2-mod/index.md

 ## Known bugs and issues

-- In certain circumstances long fall boots don't work.
+• In certain circumstances long fall boots don't work.<br>
-- Turrets are in pre-beta stage so you can find many bugs with them.
+• Turrets are in pre-beta stage so you can find many bugs with them.<br>
-- The images of portals are black (BlockLauncher bug).
+• The images of portals are black (BlockLauncher bug).<br>
-- There is a x-ray glitch near portals (BlockLauncher bug).
+• There is a x-ray glitch near portals (BlockLauncher bug).<br>

-- If you find a bug report it in the [minecraft-forum.net thread](http://bit.ly/1ysWtIO).
+• If you find a bug report it in the [minecraft-forum.net thread](http://bit.ly/1ysWtIO).

 ---